renoust/talipot/doc/user/functions.rst

 Hierarchy
 =========

-Tulip supports graphs hierarchies.
+Talipot supports graphs hierarchies.
 The navigation in the tree of subgraphs can be performed in the graph list view.

 .. _hierarchy_definition: